seaver-olson/DD-RTOS/FreeRTOS/FreeRTOS-Kernel/README.md

 ### Consume with CMake

-If using CMake, it is recommended to use this repository using FetchContent.
+cIf using CMake, it is recommended to use this repository using FetchContent.
 Add the following into your project's main or a subdirectory's `CMakeLists.txt`:

 - Define the source and version/tag you want to use: